Skip to main content

 Adding to cart… The item has been added

 Sri Lanka's highlands grow high-quality black tea leaves with the familiar "Ceylon" taste.
 Ceylon teas are full of flavour with floral notes, mild astringency and a wonderful, bright coppery colour when infused.
-They make a great black tea base for Earl Grey and other flavoured black teas.
+They make a great black tea base for flavoured black teas.
 You can find the best Ceylon tea in Dimbula and Nuwara Eliya in January and February.
 Uva and the eastern fields of Nuwara Eliya produce the best tea in July and August.
 This "dual peak period" lets us buy the best black tea leaves for flavoured teas at different times of the year, ensuring they are always of the highest quality and fresh.

 How is Bergamot oil made?